Tank VS Tankless RO Water Purifier - Which is Better?

 Where there is a comparison, there is a competition, and customers are always looking for the superior option.
-So, today, we’ll review the pros and cons of buying these two types of RO water systems.
+So, today, we’ll review the pros and cons of buying these two types of RO water purifier.
 Hopefully, this will give you some insight.

 Storage tanks were used early in the evolution of the water filter system.
 During that time, the water purification system was not yet upgraded, leading to rather slow water flow.
 People usually had to wait for quite a while to get a cup of pure water.
 Since we cannot get water immediately, why not filter it in advance and then store it in a sealed pressure tank?
 In this way, people can get water directly from the pressure tank.

-- Stores water for later use.
+Stores water for later use.

-- Convenient to get water.
+Convenient to get water.

-- If the water supply is turned off temporarily, water in the reverse osmosis tankcan get you through that period of time.
+If the water supply is turned off temporarily, water in the reverse osmosis tank can get you through that period of time.

-- Takes time to filter or heat.
+Takes time to filter or heat.

-- Takes up space.
+Takes up space.
 Carefully consider the size of your kitchen sink before buying this kind of RO filtration system.

-- Secondary pollutants stemming from the sealed pressure tank.
+Secondary pollutants stemming from the sealed pressure tank.

-- Much smaller.
+Much smaller.
 No need for a large amount of space under the kitchen sink.

-- No storage tank.
+No storage tank.
 Secondary pollution problem solved!

-- Refreshing water.
+Refreshing water.
 Get water within seconds anytime you want.

-As one of the first smart RO systems on the U.S. market, Waterdrop reverse osmosis system features a tankless design with composite filters.
+As a smart RO systems on the U.S. market, Waterdrop RO water purifier features a tankless design with composite filters.
 This filtration with top effectiveness provides a massive quantity of refreshing, pure reverse osmosis water.
 This RO unit easily fits beneath the sink to save space while adopting advanced filtration technology beyond anyone’s expectations.
 Tanks found in most conventional reverse osmosis filter systems are breeding grounds for an array of bacteria.